 Email relay servers prevent this by looking up the sender’s domain’s SPF record (defined in DNS records).
 The SPF record tells the mail server “here are some originating IP addresses that are legit, if a message arrives pretending to be from this domain, make sure the originating IP address is on this list”.

 To connect to a box on your network that is running Oracle Database, you will first need to allow connections to Oracle through your firewall.

-iptables, use the following commands to create a firewall exception (Assuming you’re running your listener on port 1521 - check with sudo lsnrctl status):
+If you’re running CentOS, RHEL, Fedora or any other Linux variant that uses iptables, use the following commands to create a firewall exception (Assuming you’re running your listener on port 1521 - check with sudo lsnrctl status):

 If you’re running a high-availability system of some kind, chances are you are into some sort of Load Balancing.
 If you happen to be writing a Java app, and happen to be using Apache Tomcat as your servlet container, then this tip is for you.

 I had a system which needed to be HTTPS-only but also have the SSL terminated at the load balancer.
 Naturally, I forwarded the HTTP and HTTPS ports on my Elastic Load Balancer and had my application configured to redirect any insecure connections to an SSL connection.
 I started having a couple of strange issues where occasionally it would leave the connection on HTTP when it should have been redirecting.